AmSach/Agada/README.md

 ## What it does

-You open agadahealth.vercel.app (not yet deployed) on any phone and tap "Scan Medicine."
+You open agadahealth.vercel.app (beta deployed) on any phone and tap "Scan Medicine."
 The camera opens.
 You take a photo of the strip; the front face, with the brand name and dosage visible.
 Three things happen at once:

 - The image goes to Google Gemini, which reads the text on the strip and extracts the brand name, active ingredient, dosage, and manufacturer as structured data.
 - That brand name gets checked against our local copy of the CDSCO drug registry, 300,000+ approved drugs, loaded from the government's own published files.